CCCCY096/CCCCY096.github.io/about_golang.md

 `Goroutine` is scheduled by Golang runtime using resizable, bounded stacks .
 It switch a `Goroutine` when it blocks (during a blocking sys call for example).

 `Goroutine` is cheap.
 A few KB each in size typically.
 CPU overheads are also small.

+`Goroutine`'s context switching is fast.
+It involves only a few registers, whereas `thread`'s context switching involves more reigisters and some mode changing (user mode / kernel mode).